Getting Started

 Add Dependency

-To generate OpenAPI specifications, you need to include the ktor-openapi
+To generate OpenAPI specifications, you need to include the ktor-openapi artifact in the build script.

 All artifacts are published to Maven Central.